The Ghost of Adam Lanza

 He came to hate life for the same reasons that he hated culture.

-Although he may have been influenced by antinatalism and efilism discourse online, his views were his own.
-He criticized the efilists for their belief in objective value and objective rights and obligations.
+Although he was influenced by antinatalist and efilist discourse online, his views were his own.
+He criticized the efilists for their belief in objective good and bad.
 He saw morality as a cultural delusion.
 He didn’t believe in objective values.
 He believed that his own values were subjective.

 Lanza even recognized that there was a paradox in his position.
 His rejection of value was itself a value.
 “Value is bad” is a value judgment.
 Eulavism is a self-negating paradox.
-But he still had that value, paradoxical thought it might be, and eventually he negated himself.
+But he still had that value, paradoxical though it is.
+Eventually, he negated himself.

-Apparently, he had been somewhat obsessed with mass murder even as a child.
-He probably spent a lot of his time fantasizing, because of his isolation from others and from real life experiences.
-Fantasies internally generate values, which then create the desire to be fulfilled.
+He probably spent a lot of time fantasizing about mass murder.
+Fantasies generate values, which then create the desire to be fulfilled.
 Values are not just imposed on us from the outside.
-We also generate them internally.
+We generate them internally.

-He was a lonely incel, probably a virgin.
-Sexual frustration seems to play a role in motivating mass murder.
-He believed that culture created an artificial scarcity of sex, and so he blamed culture for his loneliness.
+Lanza was a lonely incel, and probably a virgin.
+The typical mass killer is lonely and sexually frustrated.
+Lanza believed that culture created an artificial scarcity of sex, with various norms limiting sexual expression.
+He blamed culture for his loneliness.

-People have speculated about his sexuality: that he might have been gay or a pedophile.
+There is some speculation about his sexuality: that he might have been gay or a pedophile.
 He wrote a long essay about the dishonesty and hypocrisy of society’s treatment of pedophilia.
-He said that he was not a pedophile, and had not been sexually molested as a child.
+He said that he was not a pedophile, and that he had not been sexually molested as a child.

 I have to emphasize for the fifth time, I AM NOT A PEDOPHILE.
 My position is that children would not be harmed by consensual sexual interaction with adults any more than other adults are, unless their culture forced them into being ignorant of it and manipulated into being horrified by it.